gannochenko/legacy/docs/pages/index.md

 1. Import the Postman collection from the `postman.json` file in order to be able to call the endpoints from there.
 2. Call `legacy/auth/invite`, providing an email and roles in the body.
-3. The person will receive an email with the link.
-Navigating to that link should automatically authenticate the user.
+3. The person will receive an email with the link, containing a token.
+For example: http://localhost:8000/join?token=TOKEN&email=email-dfguvdfajvysadfs%40gmail.com
+4. Navigating to that link should automatically authenticate the user.

 ## CI/CD